 I decided on a classic eggs benedict and my spouse chose the Cathedral burger!
 Both were absolutely delish and exactly what we had been looking for as a brunch option (it didn’t hurt that the drinks were also delicious)!

 Visit their website at www.cathedralstation.com.

-If you’re planning a trip to Boston, MA, I hope this post provided you with some helpful suggestions and I can’t wait for you to explore on your own!
+I high recommend planning a visit to these places and restaurants in Boston, MA!
+I hope this post provided you with some inspiration for a visit to Boston and I can’t wait for you to explore on your own!